 It can help just knowing what is common when battling this trauma.
 Try talking with other parents in the NICU or a counsellor if you are finding it hard to deal with.
 You can approach them as you are entering, when you are sitting in the nursery or in the expressing room.
 You will be surprised at how alone they too feel, and how unsure and scared of the whole NICU trip.
 You will most likely meet other parents who have been in NICU for weeks or even months and sometimes just listening to their journey might give you solice about your journey ahead.
 You will probably be amazed at how readily friendships are formed in the NICU, because other parents need you as much as you need them.
 During your babies stay in the nursery medical teams will be overlooking & helping your baby to grow.
 Whilst you are in the nursery visiting your baby if you require more information on your babies prognosis &/or condition do not hesitate to ask one of the doctors for answers.

-Try joining one of the many premmie discussion groups like the L’il Aussie Prems forum to chat to other parents or check out premature baby books.
+Try joining one of the many premmie discussion groups like the L’il Aussie Prems groups to chat to other parents or check out premature baby books.
 You can purchase one of these books from the Children’s Hospital at Westmead Bookstore or join Lifes Little Treasures to receive one of their free Parents Information Guides when you become a member.

 Preemie parenting – retrieved 2007